colpno/Comic-server/docs/api.md

 ### CSRF token

-In order to be able to successfully request to POST routes, you need a [X-CSRF-TOKEN](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) HTTP header to prove the user is trustworthy.
+In order to be able to successfully request to POST/PUT/PATCH/DELETE routes, you need a [csrf](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) in cookie to bypass protection.

-To implement CSRF protection.
-Request to [CSRF route](#csrf), and attach the token returned by the route into the header.
+To add CSRF protection.
+Request to `/auth/csrf-token`, the cookie will be added automatically.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

-### 3rd party authentication and SSO

-For implementing authentication with 3rd party services (e.g. Facebook, Google, etc.) or SSO we recommend to use OAuth2.0 or/and OIDC.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>